ahmedramadan-20/Weather_App_using_BLOC_and_APIs/README.md

 # weather app

-A new Flutter with flutter and bloc project with beautiful UI.
+A new Flutter with flutter using bloc and API project with beautiful UI.

 ## Screenshots
 ![Screen](./assets/screens/1.png )